gnzlbg/static_vector/README.md

 - `internal_vector`
 - `small_vector`

-or a name of your preference.
+or a different name of your preference.

 # Motivation